pingcap/docs/grafana-resource-control-dashboard.md

 The Grafana dashboard is divided into a series of sub dashboards which include Overview, PD, TiDB, TiKV, Node\_exporter, Disk Performance, and Performance\_overview.

 If your cluster has used the [Resource Control](/tidb-resource-control.md) feature, you can get an overview of the resource consumption status from the Resource Control dashboard.

+TiDB uses the [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket) for flow control.
+As described in the ([RFC: Global Resource Control in TiDB](https://github.com/pingcap/tidb/blob/master/docs/design/2022-11-25-global-resource-control.md#distributed-token-buckets)), a TiDB node might have multiple Resource Groups, which will be flow controlled by GAC (Global Admission Control) on the PD side.
+The Local Token Bucket in each TiDB node periodically (5 seconds by default) communicates with the GAC on the PD side to reconfigure the local tokens.
+In this case, the Local Token Bucket is implemented as Resource Controller Client.

 This document describes some key monitoring metrics displayed on the Resource Control dashboard.